Sara Thorne MBACP

 - Relationship issues

 As a former midwife.
 I have an interest in working with women and sometimes partners who have been traumatised by the birth process.
 Birth trauma is not uncommon, but sadly new parents often find it difficult to talk about as there's a false expectation that having a new baby should bring nothing but joy.
 Exhaustion, and upsetting memories about the birth can lead to postnatal depression, anxiety and relationship difficulties.
 I offer you an experienced and gentle approach to help you explore and resolve what is troubling you.

-An introductory session allows us to meet and have an opportunity to see whether working together feels right.
+£10 for an introductory session which allows us to meet and have an opportunity to see whether working together feels right.

 You can find full details on my website sarathorne.com also listed at the top of the page.
 I am very happy for you to contact me with any further questions, or for an informal chat about what you feel you need.